CocoCamargo01/CocoCamargo01/README.md

 - 👀 I’m interested in learn, work and enjoy my life
 - 🌱 I’m currently learning JS, Python, Ruby and C++
 - 💞️ I’m looking to collaborate on front-end web development
-- 📫 How to reach me, you can finde me on my gmail, cotycamargo39@gmail.com
+- 📫 How to reach me, you can find me on my gmail, cotycamargo39@gmail.com

 <!---
 CocoCamargo01/CocoCamargo01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.